airygen/airyseo/README.txt

 Contributors: terrylin
 Tags: seo, search engine optimization
 Requires at least: 4.0
-Tested up to: 6.8.2
+Tested up to: 6.8
-Stable tag: 1.0.0
+Stable tag: 1.0
-Requires PHP: 7.1.0
+Requires PHP: 7.1
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html
+A lightweight WordPress SEO plugin designed for simplicity and performance.

 == Description ==

 A lightweight WordPress SEO plugin designed for simplicity and performance.

+AirySEO is open source.
+View the code on GitHub: https://github.com/airygen/airyseo

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/airy-seo` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/airyseo` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the Airy SEO menu in Plugins and set your Markdown options.

 == Features ==